2D Sketcher

 Lone Pairs – After a lone pair icon has been selected, hover an atom and click the mouse to add or remove a lone pair from that atom.

-Radicals – After a lone pair icon has been selected, hover an atom and click the mouse to add or remove a lone pair from that atom.
+Radicals - After a radical icon has been selected, hover an atom and click the mouse to add or remove a radical from that atom.

 Arrows – To place arrows, chose this tool, press the mouse down where the arrow will start and then drag and release the mouse where the arrow will end.
 Shapes are only available in the full sketcher.